England is now subject to National lockdown: Stay at Home restrictions. You must stay at home.

 From Friday 8 January, public computers are available for essential use at:

-- Check government guidance if you feel unwell and only go to shops if it is safe for you to do so.
+Customers should book in advance by calling the library they wish to use the computer at.
+Check government guidance if you feel unwell and only go to the library if it is safe for you to do so.

 We will destroy all records after 21 days.
 We thank you in advance for your support.